rashadalh/rashadalh/README.md

 ### Hackathons
+- Won bounty from Ava Protocol for building SDK on top of their API during Permissionless 3 hackathon
 - Won BOB Bitcoin hacker house Feb 2024 (1st place prize), "build a bridge from BRC-20 to ERC-20 using tBTC"
 - Won bounty from chainlink for "Hooker Finance in September 2023 ETH Global
 - Won "best use of the graph protocol", March 2023 for Janka at ETH Denver